-Finally we should note that in [5], the authors use linear SD with $\alpha = 1$.
-This surely enhances throughput, as very high δ values do with multiplicative SD.
-However, very high δ values and very low α values would lead to unacceptable settling times T_l , if one considers sudden congestion level drop.
-From the user point of view, high settling time values (T_l) mean longer delays before the user gets the maximum throughput after moving from a highly congested area to a low congested one, or when all of his neighbors suddenly stop their transmissions.
+Finally we should note that in [5], Bharghavan et al. use linear SD with $\alpha = 1$.
+This surely enhances throughput, like very high δ values do with multiplicative SD.
+However, very high δ values and very low α values would lead to unacceptable settling times T_l , if one considers a sudden congestion level drop.
+From the user point of view, high settling time values (T_l) mean longer delays before the user gets the maximum throughput after moving from a highly congested area to a lowly congested area, or when all of his neighbors suddenly stop their transmissions.